ricardoavelino/LaTeX_tips/README.md

 ## 3. Managing citations with Zotero:

-For managing citations, I have been using [Zotero](https://www.zotero.org).
+For managing citations, [Zotero](https://www.zotero.org) is a great option.
 It requires a good amount of commitment and it will not be perfect right away.
 Many citations come wrong and it is a time-consuming process to edit all of them, but it pays off at the end…

 -	https://www.zotero.org

-My library at Zotero looks like this:
+After you added some of your literature to it, a Zotero library should look like this:

 <img width="1550" alt="image" src="https://user-images.githubusercontent.com/36137188/223688139-19f9142f-906a-4cea-9f96-b068a709d3c4.png">